solidzone/mailmeteor-landing/_posts/2021-02-17-mail-merge-gmail.md

 1. **A mail merge is simple**.
 You can start sending your first emails in minutes because a mail merge relies on tools you are already familiar with (Gmail and Google Sheets).
 2. **A mail merge is time-saving**.
 A mail merge completely removes the friction of writing emails to multiple recipients.
 3. **A mail merge is personalized**.
-A Gmail mail merge will make your recipients feel unique when compared to an email blast from an email marketing platform such as Mailchimp or SendGrid.
+A <a href="/gmail-mail-merge">Gmail mail merge</a> will make your recipients feel unique when compared to an email blast from an email marketing platform such as Mailchimp or SendGrid.
 4. **A mail merge is affordable**.
 Most mail merge solutions for Gmail will provide a free version.
 The pricing options will be much less expensive than emailing platforms.
 5. **A mail merge is better for email deliverability**.
 Your emails have more chances to be read and responded to.
 That’s because emails are sent directly from Gmail servers, ensuring high email deliverability.